 The cost of system implementation was four million dollars and the annual budget is 1.1 million dollars.
 Mark Perbix, Colorado's Integrated Justice Chief Information Officer said that without the legislature's mandate, integration would not be a reality today in Colorado.
-"A big motivating factor for the legislature to fund the system was the realization that the criminal justice systems they had funded under the assumption that they would communicate with one another were not in fact communicating."
+"A big motivating factor for the legislature to fund the system was the realization that the criminal justice systems they had funded with the understanding that the systems would communicate were not in fact communicating."

 Another goal of the Colorado system was to increase the rate of disposition reporting to the Colorado criminal history repository.
 Legislators wanted one source of complete criminal history information, including court dispositions.
-In Colorado, there must be an underlying arrest, with a fingerprint-indexed identification, reported to the state central criminal history repository before a disposition can be posted.
+Colorado must have the underlying arrest, with a fingerprint-indexed identification, reported to the state central criminal history repository before a disposition can be posted.
 So even if a disposition is received from the courts, it cannot be posted unless the associated arrest has been reported.